paoloarciaga/Crowdfunding_ETL/README.md

 Within this repo, you will be able to see how we completed the following:

-## Created the Category and Subcategory DataFrames
+## Creating the Category and Subcategory DataFrames
 - Extracted and transformed the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
   - A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
   - A "category" column that contains only the category titles